schmidtpa/room-status/README.md

 # room-status
-A simple gpEasy/Typesetter plugin to show room bookings
+A simple gpEasy/Typesetter plugin to show apartment bookings